TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/6-dispatching.rst

 The Dispatcher fetches the Controller name from the Request object and creates the Controller.

-The object :php:`Request` and is passed to the the Controller, and the role of the Dispatcher is complete.
+The object :php:`Request` is passed to the the Controller, and the role of the Dispatcher is complete.
 The Controller now returns the response, which is handed back all the way to the :php:`Bootstrap` which calls :php:`shutdown()`.
 It's now up to the response to